manasmbellani/pyiaacsync/README.md

 *Note*: By default, pyiaacsync will immediately stop syncing assets if there are unexpected errors.
 This can be over-ridden by setting `true` to `continue_sync_on_error` and specifying an error handler `callback_on_sync_error` which will execute the error handler and continue the processing of remaining assets after executing `callback_on_sync_error` method.
 An example of this is included in `example-fileasset-with-update`.

+*Assumption*: Note that all sync, delete, create, update actions are currently performed once only from pyiaacsync.
+Any retries must be built in the asset python file

 ### Actions

 #### init